kevintatou/statora/README.md

-# 🚦 Statora - Backstage Plugin for Service Health & Metadata Mapping
+# 🚦 Statora - Backstage Plugin for Service Health & Metadata Mapping (WIP)

 Statora is a Backstage plugin that gives you a single pane of glass for service health — with dynamic metadata mapping, DORA metrics, and YAML-free configuration.